cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 **We apply the same approach to the mountain bike problem, we traverse all nodes/mountains, using DFS find the longest path, then we will have a set of longest paths from all points/mountains.
 Next is simply choosing the longest path from a list of longest paths.**

-Ok, talking too much! we code the solution then, the full code you can download from the GitHub link: [https://github.com/cseblog/mountainbike](https://github.com/cseblog/moutainbike)
+Ok, I am talking too much! we code the solution then, the full code you can download from the GitHub link: [https://github.com/cseblog/mountainbike](https://github.com/cseblog/moutainbike)

 I walk you through a journey that I code this project